|

 Officers for 2007

+David O'Connor, King.
 Gerald I. Bauman, Treasurer.
+Curtis

 Jeffrey Dean, Chair of the Subcommittee concerning Pipe Smoking.